from __future__ import annotations

 Base class for masked batch normalization modules of various dimensions.
 When affine is True,

-_BatchNorm has a learnable weight and bias.
-For _MaskedBatchNorm,
+``_BatchNorm`` has a learnable weight and bias.
+For ``_MaskedBatchNorm``, the weight and bias do not

-Instead, two score tensors - one for the weight and another for the bias - are maintained.
+receive gradient in back propagation.
+Instead, two score tensors - one for the weight and another for the

-In the forward pass, the score tensors are transformed by the Sigmoid function into probability scores,
+bias - are maintained.
+In the forward pass, the score tensors are transformed by the Sigmoid function

-Finally, the binary masks are applied to the weight and the bias.
-During training,
+binary masks are applied to the weight and the bias.
+During training, gradients with respect to the score

-gradients with respect to the score tensors are computed and used to update the score tensors.
+tensors are computed and used to update the score tensors.

 When affine is False, _BatchNorm does not have weight or bias.
+Under this condition, both score tensors

-Under this condition, both score tensors are None and _MaskedBatchNorm acts in the same way as _BatchNorm.
+are None and ``_MaskedBatchNorm`` acts in the same way as ``_BatchNorm``.

-Note: the scores are not assumed to be bounded between 0 and 1.
+**NOTE:** The scores are not assumed to be bounded between 0 and 1.

 Args: